Skip to content

 Where policies fit in the transaction pipeline

-Policy evaluation is the first check after a transaction is created.
+Policy evaluation is the first check after a user or API credential creates a transaction.
 The full pipeline is:

 Pass